 Facebook wants you to spend less time on Facebook by

 providing you with a “more valuable” experience.

 What to Expect

-While this change to the News Feed will not happen immediately, it is important to use the next few months to decide what route is best for your business and your content marketing strategy.
+While this change to the News Feed will not happen immediately.
+It is important to use the next few months to decide what route is best for your business and your content marketing strategy.
 When the change does take effect, businesses can expect to see a significant decrease in the organic reach of their content, a shorter video watch time and less referral traffic.

 At this time, Facebook has not specified whether or not they will get rid of advertising, but our bet is that Facebook Ads is here to stay.
-Facebook generated over $10.3 billion in advertising revenue last quarter; yet Facebook Ads will change in its own way.
+Facebook generated over $10.3 billion in advertising revenue last quarter, yet Facebook Ads will change in its own way.
 Many businesses will turn their attention toward advertising efforts, meaning that the cost per ad will rise.
-To strategically navigate these changes, you will want hire one of our content marketers.
+To strategically navigate these changes, you will want to hire one of our content marketers.
 A proper understanding of the way that Ads Manager works, paired with specific audience targeting and ad placement will be the most important aspect of your Facebook marketing strategy.

 Our team understands the ins and outs of Facebook.

 If you are concerned about the future of content marketing, specifically on Facebook, don’t be.
 Our content fulfillment team is always adjusting to the constant changes of Facebook.
 This particular News Feed change is no exception.
 With our company’s extensive knowledge of Facebook Ads and target audiences comes the opportunity for your business to reap the benefits.
 It will still benefit your page to post content, but this content should be engaging and stimulate conversation.

 We offer a variety of products that will continue to help build your online presence, even with the new Facebook changes.
 If you have any questions or are concerned with the way that these changes will affect your social media marketing strategy, contact our team at BCI Media Services.
 We want to make sure that you continue to stand out above the competition.